volodymyrhudyma/blog/content/blog/3-ways-to-mock-axios-in-jest.md

 The function is pretty self-explanatory - it returns users fetched from the API if the request is successful, otherwise it returns and empty array.

-I suggest writing two tests for these two cases.
+I suggest writing two tests for these two cases:

 ```javascript
 describe("fetchUsers", () => {